5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 - [References](#references)

 ## About
 This section includes OpenCore configs for Intel CPUs based on the work of **Gabriel Luchina** who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.

-I took his base configs and modified them so they work out of the box (hopefully).
+I took his base configs and modified and impreoved them so they work out of the box (hopefully).
+However, you should consider these config templates as starting points for getting you up and running with OpenCore only – that's why they are called *base* configs and not "the perfect config for every system ever"!

-**No AMD?** Since setting-up an AMD systems requires a lot of custom entries in the MMIO Whitelist section, working with generic, pre-made config.plists is hit or miss.
+**No AMD?** Since configuring an AMD systems requires a lot of custom entries in the MMIO Whitelist section, working with generic, pre-made configs is hit or miss.
 Based on this [**discussion**](https://github.com/ic005k/QtOpenCoreConfig/issues/88), I decided to remove AMD templates from the database.
-Fabiosun took care of the AMD templates since he has more experience in this field then me.
+Fabiosun took care of the AMD templates since he has more experience in this field than me.

 ## New approach: generating EFIs from `config.plist`
 Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the config included in the App's database.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.